The Utah Black Hawk War: Gottfredson, Phillip B

 The Timpanogos Nation: "We were living in Peace!"

-In 2015, Mary Meyer, Chief Executive of the Timpanogos Nation, approached me, Phillip B. Gottfredson, to investigate and share their version of the Black Hawk War.
-Over eight summers, I became the first historian to engage deeply with their community, resulting in an authentic account from the descendants of those Brigham Young sought to eliminate.
+In 2015, Mary Meyer, Chief Executive of the Timpanogos Nation, contacted, Phillip B Gottfredson, to investigate and share their version of the Black Hawk War.
+"Over eight summers, I became the first historian to engage deeply with their community, resulting in an authentic account from the descendants of those Brigham Young sought to eliminate.
 It is crucial to consider the perspectives of the Timpanogos people; their voices are not just a footnote but a vital part of the historical narrative.
 How else can we comprehensively know the historical events surrounding the Black Hawk War in Utah?
-However, for over a century, the Timpanogos story has been excluded from the broader narrative by Mormon historians, who have incorrectly labeled them as Ute and ignored their voices.
+However, for over a century, the Timpanogos story has been excluded from the broader narrative by Mormon historians, who have incorrectly labeled them as Ute and ignored their voices," Said Phillip.
 See Timpanogos Biography & The Black Hawk War for more information.

-For Example: Quoting from my book Black Hawk's Mission of Peace, Perry Murdock, a Perry Murdock Timpanogos Nation Council member.
-Council member of the Timpanogos Nation and a direct descendant of Chief Wakara, told me, "Every day we are reminded of what our ancestors went through.
+For Example: Quoting from Phillip Gottfredson's book Black Hawk's Mission of Peace, Perry Murdock, a Perry Murdock Timpanogos Nation Council member.
+Council member of the Timpanogos Nation and a direct descendant of Chief Wakara, "Every day we are reminded of what our ancestors went through.
 Our families were torn apart.
 Children murdered, the old, the women, all those who were brutally murdered and made to suffer and die from violence, then disease, then starvation, our ancestors' graves torn up, the land destroyed, it was genocide plain and simple.
 Why?
 What did we do?
 We didn't do anything.
 We were living in peace.
 We were happy.
 Our children were happy.
 We loved each other.
 We cared for each other.
 And when the Mormons came, we tried to help them.
 Then they tried to take everything away from us.
 They wanted it all.
 They wanted to exterminate us, wipe us off the face of the earth.
 Why?
 For our land?
 For our oil?
 Now we have nothing."

 Mary Murdock Meyer Chief of the Timpanogos NationMary Murdock Meyer, direct descendant of Chief Arapeen, brother of Wakara, wrote, "As Chief Executive of the Timpanogos Nation, I speak for the people when I ask why?
 We fed you when you were hungry.
 We helped you when you did not understand our lands.
 Why then were we forgotten?"